 Get Help You Deserve for Co-Occurring Conditions

 Young women with an addiction to drugs or alcohol also often struggle with multiple mental health issues.
 A dual diagnosis (also called a co-occurring disorder) is when addiction is complicated by a simultaneous mental health disorder.
-Windward Way has the clinical partnerships to effectively treat dual diagnosis, both within our drug rehab, and also our alcohol treatment center.
-Here is a list of mental health diagnoses we frequently encounter in young women:
+Casa Capri Recovery has the expert partnerships to effectively treat dual diagnosis.
+This happens both within our drug rehab, and our alcohol treatment center.
+Here’s a list of mental health diagnoses we frequently encounter in young women:

 - Major and Minor Depression